 How to Convert the Brother SE400/SE600 from sewing into an embroidery machine

-With your machine turned off, remove the front plastic casing and replace with embroidery carriage.
+With your machine turned off, remove the front plastic casing and replace it with the embroidery carriage.

 Using the black-handled tool, loosen the presser foot screw and remove the presser foot.
 Replace with the embroidery foot and retighten the screw.